-Application : Not applicable - Step Up 4.3 adopted Explanation on application of the practice : Explanation for departure : Independent Director, Y. Bhg.
-Dato' Zainal Abidin Putih has exceeded a tenure of nine (9) years on the Board.
-The Company recognizes the rationale for the imposition of a 9-year-tenure limit as familiarity with main shareholders, executive directors and senior management may, over a long duration, impinge upon the Independent Directors' ability to objectively and independently discharge their roles and responsibilities.
-The Company however wishes to highlight that whilst Y. Bhg Dato' Zainal may have joined the (then Esso Malaysia Berhad) Board in 2002, the Board, and senior management of the Company, has changed with the takeover by Petron in 2012.
-As such issue of familiarity may not necessarily be a matter for consideration.
+Application Applied - Two Tier Voting Explanation on application of the practice : Independent Director, Y. Bhg.
+Dato' Zainal Abidin Putih, who is also the Chairman of the Board Audit & Risk Management Committee, has exceeded a tenure of twelve (12) years on the Board.
+The Company recognises the rationale for the imposition of a twelve (12) year tenure limit as familiarity with main shareholders, executive directors and Senior Management may, over a long duration, impinge upon the Independent Directors' ability to objectively and independently discharge their roles and responsibilities.
+The Company, however wishes to highlight that whilst Y. Bhg.
+Dato' Zainal may have joined the (then Esso Malaysia Berhad) Board in 2003, the Board and Senior Management of the Company, had substantially changed with the takeover by Petron in 2012.
 The Company further takes the view that, the guidance of an experienced and respected Independent Director such as Y. Bhg.
-Dato' Zainal Abidin bin Putih, with his impeccable reputation and vast knowledge and understanding of the Company's business, will benefit the Company and the Executive Directors in furthering the successful implementation and plans for the development and sustainability of the Company's business.
+Dato' Zainal Abidin Putih, with his impeccable reputation and vast knowledge and understanding of the Company's business, will benefit the Company and the Executive Directors in furthering the successful implementation and plans for the development and sustainability of the Company's business.
+Y. Bhg Dato' Zainal Abidin Putih's stellar reputation in the corporate world and in the accounting/auditing profession, coupled with his vast knowledge and experience, enables him to continue to provide the Independent Directors, and the Board as a whole, with wise counsel and at the same time ensure the interest of the Company and the interest of minority shareholders are well protected.
 Y. Bhg.
-Dato' Zainal Abidin bin Putih' s presence on the Board will also enable him to assist in the selection and training of his eventual successor as Chairman of the Board Audit & Risk Management Committee.
-The Board recognizes the need to have a succession plan for the Independent Directors and in this regard, the Board determined that a phased succession plan would be in the best interest of the Company.
-Induction of new Independent Directors, for this purpose is in progress.
+Dato' Zainal Abidin Putih's presence on the Board will also enable him to assist the Company in the selection and training of his eventual successor as Chairman of the Board Audit & Risk Management Committee.

 The election process for Y. Bhg.
-Dato' Zainal Abidin Putih at the 2019 Annual General Meeting, will not follow the 'two-tier' voting system prescribed by the CG Code 2017 as the necessary amendments to the Company's Constitution will only be approved at the said Annual General Meeting.
+Dato' Zainal Abidin Putih at the 2020 Annual General Meeting, will follow the 'two-tier' voting system prescribed by the CG Code 2017 as the necessary amendments to the Company's Constitution had been approved at the 2019 Annual General Meeting.
 The voting on Y. Bhg.
-Dato' Zainal Abidin Putih's re- appointment at the 2019 Annual General Meeting will nevertheless be conducted by poll.
-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : The Constitution is to be amended in 2019, to allow for two-tier voting, which can be implemented at the 2020 Annual General Meeting Timeframe : June 2020
+Dato' Zainal Abidin Putih's re- appointment will be conducted by poll.

+Explanation for :

+departure

+•

+Large companies are re quired to complete the columns below.
+Non-large companies are

+encouraged to complete th

+Measure :

+Timeframe :